 Anorexia nervosa.
 With this eating disorder, a person has extreme thinness, severe calorie restriction, a severely distorted body image, an extreme fear of weight gain, and denial.

-Eating disorders tend to affect female athletes and girls more often than males.
-But boys can also have eating disorders.
+Eating disorders tend to affect those assigned female at birth more often, but anyone can have eating disorders.

-Young athletes tend to be at a greater risk for having an eating disorder if they play sports that focus on personal performance, appearance, diet, and weight requirements.
+Young athletes tend to be at a greater risk of having an eating disorder if they play sports that focus on personal performance, appearance, diet, and weight requirements.
 Such competitive sports include:

 Swimming and diving